NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 it blatantly failed.
 Since any such furthering would have left traces the stalebot would have picked up in any way.

-One reason for this might be that by the time the stae bot intervenes, the interest and memory has vanished to a point where even the friendly suggestions of the stalebot are completely ignored.
+One reason for this might be that by the time the stale bot intervenes, the interest and memory has vanished to a point where even the friendly suggestions of the stalebot are completely ignored.
 This strongly supports reducing the inactivity period to _humanly bearable levels_ of an avearge person with an